CSLewin/NeonSunset/NEON SUNET.md

 You restore one Health per day while going about the business of simply living.
 Complete bed rest restores three Health per day.
 Hospital or clinic care restores five Health per day of active treatment.

-Immersion in a recuperative tank of biofluid is catastrophically expensive, rare, and restores fifteen Health per day of treatment.
-Tank treatment regenerates any missing limbs, organs, senses, or genetic curiosities possessed at birth after three full days of treatment.
+Immersion in a recuperative tank of biofluid restores fifteen Health per day of treatment *as long as the subject's brain is intact*.
+While a damaged brain cannot be restored, tank treatment regenerates any other missing limbs, organs, senses, or genetic curiosities possessed at birth after three full days of treatment.
+Tank treatment costs $30,000 to access plus an additional $3,000 for each day of treatment.

 # Hacking: Headware and an AMP